emoon/stemgen/README.md

           Render the instruments to stereo wav files. mono is default -c, --channels
-          Render each instrument for each channel (if false only a _all file will be generated) -f, --format <FORMAT>
+          Render each instrument for each channel (if false only a _all file will be generated) --instruments
+          Render each instrument to a separate file --samples
+          Write samples in the song to disk (best effort) -f, --format <FORMAT>
           Sample depth for the rendering.
 Supported are "float" and "int16" [default: int16] -w, --write <WRITE>